wrtcd/California-Temperature-And-Precipitation/README.md

 # California Temperature and Precipitation Data (2001–2023)

 This repository provides long-term monthly climate data for California, including minimum temperature, maximum temperature, and total precipitation from 2001 to 2023.
-These datasets are useful for environmental monitoring, climate trend analysis, and resource management studies in the western United States.
+These datasets support environmental monitoring, climate trend analysis, and resource management studies in the western United States.

 ## Data Description